 So, let’s get into it:

 It’s important to remember that if you’re lodging your own tax return, you need to have it lodged by 31 October.
 If your accountant is lodging it for you, they can normally do it after this date (this isn’t an excuse to leave it until November!).

-If you have employees, or pay yourself as an employee, you also need to lodge your PAYG Withholding Payment Summary Annual Report to the ATO by the 14th of August.
+If you have employees, or pay yourself as an employee, you also need to lodge your PAYG Withholding Payment Summary Annual Report to the ATO by 14 August.

 Failure to do so can result in financial penalties (something which I’m sure everyone wants to avoid!).
 The penalty is calculated at the rate of $210 for each 28 days the PAYG Withholding Payment Summary Annual Report(s) is overdue (to a maximum of $1,050).

 Unfortunately, if you run a business with an annual income of over $75,000, you will have Goods and Services Tax (GST) obligations.

 Why?
 First and foremost it is a legal tax obligation.
 By paying GST, you also have the ability to claim back any GST you have paid over the past year.